 Whether or not you eventually decide to plea or settle, hiring a trial-ready lawyer saves you from the prospect of facing out-of-court settlement disadvantages.

 If you’re looking for a lawyer who won’t back down should your case go to trial, the Thiessen Law Firm is the place for you.
-Home to board-certified criminal defense attorney Mark Thiessen, Thiessen Law Firm has taken challenging cases involving complex charges like intoxication manslaughter to trial and won.
+Home to triple board-certified criminal defense attorney Mark Thiessen, Thiessen Law Firm has taken challenging cases involving complex charges like intoxication manslaughter to trial and won.

 When your quality of life is on the line, never settle for less.
 Contact the dedicated trial attorneys at Thiessen Law Firm today at 713-864-9000 or online to schedule a free consultation today.